neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 ## You might not need ~~Redux~~ Chaos

 This is not for everyone, to everything at anytime.
-Like many things in life, there's a moment, a subject, where adding chaos makes sense.
+Like many things, there's a moment, a subject, where adding chaos makes sense.
 Nobody knows about your inner motivations more than yourself and probably a handful of other people (Could be).
 What I do notice is that everyone in one way or another is using chaos.
 When we feel unhappy, chaos help us.
 When we are bored, chaos strikes again.
-When we have to make an essay, and we are playing League of legends. :P
+When we have to make an essay and we are playing League of legends, chaos is right there next to you.

 ## How I use chaos

-Because this is story about myself, and to make justice a little bit to the title.
+Because this is my story and to make justice a little bit to the title.

-### How chaos can be used as an exploration tool and how I create chaos in my life?
+### How chaos can be used as an exploration tool and how I create deliberate chaos in my life?

 As a Frontend developer I like "knowing" or getting a sense of what's the new next thing.
 Is Svelte gonna conquer the world?
 Is Service worker really the future?
 Is JQuery dead?
 This questions came from chaos.